ome/omero-guide-ilastik/docs/ilastik_fiji.rst

 #.
 First, start with selecting "imple Segmentation" In the "Choose Export Image Settings", select the "Convert to data Type" parameter to be "floating 32 bit" \ |image6a|\ .
 The files will be exported into the folder where the original images were, unless you choose otherwise.By default, the export format is HDF5 (file extension .h5).

 #.
 Now, select in the left-hand pane the harmonica "Batch processing".
 In the centre top row of the view, click on "Select Raw Data Files...".
-Select all the 3 raw .h5 files on your local machine, including the one you have just trained your pixel classification on.
+Select all the three raw ``.h5`` files on your local machine, including the one you have just trained your pixel classification on.
 (You exported the files from OMERO via Fiji locally, using the script JM has written, see above).
 Click onto the "Process all data files" button in the left-hand pane.

 #.
-This will create three .h5 files in the folder you have chosen in the "Choose Export Image Settings" window (by default, these files will be placed in the folder where your raw data exports from OMERO are), the files will be named "...Simple Segmentation.h5".
+This will create three ``.h5`` files in the folder you have chosen in the "Choose Export Image Settings" window (by default, these files will be placed in the folder where your raw data exports from OMERO are), the files will be named "...Simple Segmentation.h5".

 #.
 Return to "Prediction Export" harmonica, select the "Probabilities" parameter in the "Source" dropdown.
 Go to the “Batch processing" harmonica and click onto the “Process all data files” button in the left-hand pane.
 This will create another three .h5 files in the local folder, named "...Probabilities.h5".